 Sensor technology can help to significantly increase the profits when dealing with perishable goods.
-Moreover, the technology has the potential for considerably improve the resource efficiency of the related processes.
-As our results show, emission reductions induced from avoiding waste and reducing the number of shipments more than compensate for the emissions related to the sensor production and usage.
-A particularly valuable learning is that in certain but highly relevant scenarios the abatement costs are negative - that is, companies that use the technology not only save money but also lower the carbon footprint of their products.
+Moreover, the technology has the potential to considerably improve the resource efficiency of the related processes.
+As our results show, emission reductions induced from avoiding waste and reducing the number of shipments more than compensate for the emissions related to sensor production and usage.
+A particularly valuable learning is that in certain but highly relevant scenarios the abatement costs are negative - that is, companies that use sensor technology effectively not only save money but also lower their carbon footprint.
 Other beneficial environmental effects (such as less land use) and monetary effects (such as better image of the company and price premium for suitably handled products) are not even included in this consideration.
 Based on these results, we can recommend with confidence exploring and putting into practice similar supply chain applications.